Japanese Dragon Tattoos

 Black and grey dragons are said to be descended from a thousand year old black and gold dragon and are wise in nature.

-They are known as symbols of the North in folklore and caused storms when fighting in the sky, which makes for a dramatic tattoo idea.
+They are known as symbols of the North in folklore and caused storms, which makes for a dramatic tattoo idea.

 Black and grey dragons are a popular tattoo choice, either fully monochrome or with extra flashes of color along their belly or back.